feliperohdee/use-filter-criteria/README.md

 - `IS_NOT_EMPTY`: Array is not empty
 - `NOT_INCLUDES_ALL`: Array is missing AT LEAST ONE filter value
 - `NOT_INCLUDES_ANY`: Array contains NONE of the filter values
+- `SIZE_EQUALS`: Array size equals the filter value
+- `SIZE_GREATER`: Array size is greater than the filter value
+- `SIZE_GREATER_OR_EQUALS`: Array size is greater than or equal to the filter value
+- `SIZE_LESS`: Array size is less than the filter value
+- `SIZE_LESS_OR_EQUALS`: Array size is less than or equal to the filter value

 ### Boolean Operators